rdlauer/articles/blues/geofencing/geofencing.md

 Take note of these "gotchas" when working with GPS:

 1. Regardless of the `mode` you are using, the GPS module will only be activated when it's moving.
-2. The GPS module will also only activate *after* the cellular modem has acquired a signal.
+2. The GPS module will only activate itself *after* the cellular modem has acquired a signal.
 It can take 2-3 minutes before a reliable signal is acquired.
-3. The Notecarrier-A (used in this project) has a relatively weak GPS antenna compared to the [other Notecarriers](https://shop.blues.io/?utm_source=hackster&utm_medium=web&utm_campaign=featured-project) offered by Blues Wireless (which can also use active external GPS antennas).
+3. The Notecarrier-A (used in this project) has a relatively weak GPS antenna compared to the [other Notecarriers](https://shop.blues.io/?utm_source=hackster&utm_medium=web&utm_campaign=featured-project) (which can also use active external GPS antennas).

 ## Next Steps